Nonlinear matrix recovery using optimization on the Grassmann manifold: Riemannian optimization algorithms

 \paragraph{Riemannian trust-region (RTR)} At each iterate, RTR builds a local model of the function.
 The method sequentially minimizes this model under a ball constraint that prevents undesirably large steps where the model does not accurately represent the function.
 The trust-region subproblem takes the following form around $z_k \in \M$

-where $H_k: \Trm_{z_k}\M \longrightarrow \Trm_{z_k}\M$ is a symmetric operator on $\Trm_{z_k}\M$, $\Delta_k$ is the trust-region radius and the model $\hat m_{z_k}: \Trm_{z_k} \M \longrightarrow \R$ is a quadratic approximation of the \emph{pullback} $\hat f_{z_k} = f\circ \Retr_{z_k} $, defined on the tangent space at $z_k\in \M$.
+where $H_k\colon \Trm_{z_k}\M \to \Trm_{z_k}\M$ is a symmetric operator on $\Trm_{z_k}\M$, $\Delta_k$ is the trust-region radius and the model $\hat m_{z_k}\colon \Trm_{z_k} \M \to \R$ is a quadratic approximation of the \emph{pullback} $\hat f_{z_k} = f\circ \Retr_{z_k} $, defined on the tangent space at $z_k\in \M$.

-\paragraph{First-order Riemannian trust-region} When the Hessian of the cost function is not available, or to obtain a cheap first order trust region method, one should use the identity in the quadratic model, $H_k = \Id$.
+\paragraph{First-order Riemannian trust-region} When the Hessian of the cost function is expensive to compute or not available altogether, one can use a first-order model and set $H_k = 0$.
 This method will be very similar to gradient descent.
 But the trust-region is used to ensure global convergence, as opposed to a line-search.

 \paragraph{Second-order Riemannian trust-region} When the true Hessian of the cost function is available, the classical second-order trust-region method is obtained with $H_k = \Hess f(z_k)$.
 It is also possible to use an approximation of the true Hessian for $H_k$.